 Why Go Vegan?

 When I first became a vegetarian, I did it mostly for health reasons.
 I knew the meat we are consuming was the cause of so many diseases but never realized what a big impact meat and dairy industry had on the environment, climate, and animals.
-I wanted to share with you some facts of why going vegan is important for your health, animals, and our planet.
+I wanted to share with you some facts of why going plant-based/vegan is important for your health, animals, and our planet.

 – Livestock and their byproducts account for at least 32,000 million tons of carbon dioxide per year.